-- 4. RL and MDL Reporting.
-Dischargers shall report with each sample result the Reporting Level (RL) and Method Detection Limit (MDL) as set forth in this Order or as determined by the procedure in 40 C.F.R. part 136.
-Dischargers may select any analytical methods described in 40 C.F.R. part 136; however, RLs shall be below applicable water quality objectives (see Fact Sheet Table F-5) and effluent limitations (see Table 2 of the Order).
+- [1] Reporting begins on the effective date of Authorization to Discharge. - 4.
+RL and MDL Reporting.
+The Discharger shall report with each sample result the Reporting Level (RL) and Method Detection Limit (MDL) as set forth in this Order or as determined by the procedure in 40 C.F.R. part 136.
+The Discharger may select any analytical methods described in 40 C.F.R. part 136; however, RLs shall be below applicable water quality objectives (see Fact Sheet Table F-5) and effluent limitations (see Table 2 and Table 3 of the Order).
 Otherwise, RLs shall be as low as possible.
-Dischargers shall report the results of analytical determinations for the presence of chemical constituents in a sample using the following reporting protocols: - a.
+The Discharger shall report the results of analytical determinations for the presence of chemical constituents in a sample using the following reporting protocols: - a.
 Sample results greater than or equal to the RL shall be reported as measured by the laboratory (i.e., the measured chemical concentration in the sample). - b.
 Sample results less than the RL, but greater than or equal to the laboratory's MDL, shall be reported as "Detected, but Not Quantified," or DNQ.
 The estimated chemical concentration of the sample shall also be reported.
 For purposes of data collection, the laboratory shall write the estimated chemical concentration next to DNQ.
 The laboratory may, if such information is available, include numerical estimates of the data quality for the reported result.
-Numerical estimates of data quality may be percent accuracy (\pm a percentage of the reported value), numerical ranges (low to high), or any other means the laboratory considers appropriate.
+Numerical estimates of data quality may be percent accuracy (± a percentage of the reported value), numerical ranges (low to high), or any other means the laboratory considers appropriate. - c.
+Sample results less than the laboratory's MDL shall be reported as "Not Detected" or "ND." - d.
+The Discharger shall instruct laboratories to establish calibration standards so that the lowest calibration standard is at or below the minimum level (ML) specified below (or its equivalent if there is differential treatment of samples relative to calibration standards).
+At no time is the Discharger to use analytical data derived from extrapolation beyond the lowest point of the calibration curve.
+The MLs for priority pollutants are included in Attachment G.